Implement a result list

 As a reference, you may want to look at the source code of the ResultLayoutSelector component to see how it’s implemented in the Coveo JavaScript Search Framework.

-When the end user chooses a different result list layout (for example, by selecting an item in a Layout widget):
+When the user chooses a different result list layout, such as by making a selection in a Layout widget:

-1. Call the Usage Analytics Write API to log the corresponding Custom event.
+1. Call the UA Write API to log the corresponding custom event.
 In the request body:

 • Set the eventType property to resultsLayout.